 A primary diagnostic used here is the vorticity bias equation.
 The equation is formed by evaluating the time mean vorticity equation using CAM3 data then subtracting the same terms evaluated using observation-based data.
-The CAM3 data used here are obtained by running a 20 year AMIP (Atmospheric

-Model Intercomparison Project) type simulation from 1979-1998.
-The model version used has 26 levels in the vertical and the horizontal resolution is triangular truncation at wavenumber 42 (T42).
+The CAM3 data used here are obtained by running a 20 year AMIP (Atmospheric Model Intercomparison Project) type simulation from 1979 to 1998.
+The model version used here includes all physics, has 26 levels in the vertical and the horizontal resolution is triangular truncation at wave-number 42 (T42).
 The output is saved 4 times daily.
 Only the Northern Hemisphere winter months: December, January, and February are studied.
-The observational data used here are gridded 4x daily ERA-40 reanalysis data (Uppala et al. 2005) from 1979 to 1998.
+The observational data used here are gridded $4 \times$ daily ERA-40 reanalysis data (Uppala et al. 2005) from 1979 to 1998.
 The variables used here include zonal wind, meridional wind, and vertical velocity in p-coordinates.